-Proposed Subject Selection Planning Sheet
+Year 10 Course Selection Planning Sheet

-Note: this is not the official subject selection sheet.
+This is not the official subject selection sheet.
 Your official subject selections will be made online.
-In order to ensure parents are involved in, and approve of, the selections made, all students are required to print a hard copy of their online selections and return this with the relevant signatures prior to the final due date of Tuesday 6 August 2024
+In order to ensure parents are involved in, and approve of, the selections made, all students are required to print a hard copy of their online selections and return this with the relevant signatures prior to the final due date of Tuesday 6 August 2025